Tips for deaf-friendly arts

 - If the young person is unable to hear the sound from their shoes, you will need to teach them to understand how their foot feels when the correct sound is produced, therefore linking the association between foot movements/positioning and sound.

-- The young person may be more aware of the vibrations of their foot movements and the music.
+- The young person may be aware of the vibrations of the music.
 If this is the case, they may well be able to follow the music and rhythm.
 If the music is not reverberating enough, visual clues/cues could be used – a drum, for example.

-- If the deaf child or young person can be taught how to count the breaks of the phrase, then even if they cannot access the music they can still dance in time by learning to beat their feet using the correct rhythm.
+- If the deaf child or young person can be taught how to count the beats, then even if they cannot access the music they can still dance in time by learning to beat their feet using the correct rhythm.
 Provided they start on time with the music, they should be able to stay in time.

 - Learning to count in time with the music can be taught using simple clapping exercises, distinguishing between whole notes, half notes, quarter notes, eighth notes, sixteenth notes and accented notes with and without syncopation.